GustavoAdolf0/Kaggle_Titanic/README.md

 This repository presents a comprehensive analysis and solution to the [Kaggle Titanic survival prediction competition](https://www.kaggle.com/c/titanic/overview).
 The notebook is designed to be beginner-friendly, avoiding unnecessary technical jargon and providing detailed explanations of each analysis step.
 It also includes brief discussions on fundamental data science concepts.

 ## Problem Definition
 The challenge is to predict the survival status of Titanic passengers based on available information.
-We aim to train a machine learning model to understand the relationship between passenger features and survival outcomes, enabling predictions on new, unseen data.
+We target to train a machine learning model to understand the relationship between passenger features and survival outcomes, enabling predictions on new, unseen data.

 This constitutes a binary classification problem, where passengers are categorized as either having survived or not survived the Titanic.